adeadedeji72/dareyio-pbl-project23/project23-persisting-data-k8s.md

 }

 ~~~
-- Open the config files to see the default configuration.

 **NOTE:** There are some restrictions when using an awsElasticBlockStore volume:

 - The nodes on which pods are running must be AWS EC2 instances